redlib-org/redlib-instances/README.md

       This proxy typically listens at 127.0.0.1:4444.

-    * This script will attempt to connect to instances in the CSV that are on Tor, provided that it can (it will check to see if Tor is running and the availability of the torsocks program).
+    * This script will attempt to connect to instances in the CSV that are on Tor, provided that it can (it will check to see if Tor is running).
       If you want to disable connections to these onion sites, provide the -T option.

     * This script will return a non-zero status code when at least one instance could not be reached.
 If you want this script always to return 0 even